 Make your way from the airport to your accommodation.
 Meet your guide, who will explain rules and safety guidelines.
-Embark on a walking tour of London’s business and financial hub, before venturing up 20 Fenchurch Street, a skyscraper nicknamed “The Walkie Talkie” for its distinctive shape.
+First up, you’re setting off on a walking tour of London’s business and financial hub, before venturing up 20 Fenchurch Street, a skyscraper nicknamed the “Walkie Talkie” for its distinctive shape.
 Pay a visit to the Sky Garden, where you can wander around the landscaped gardens and the observation deck on the 37th floor for panoramic views from London’s highest public garden!

 Day 2: Meet a member of a start-up

 Head to the Barbican Centre and get creative with a hands-on session focusing on the world of start-ups.
-The class will divide into groups and brainstorm 1-2- ideas for a start-up company, aided by the guide.
+The class will divide into groups and brainstorm 1-2 ideas for a start-up company, aided by the guide.
 Afterwards, make your way to the Bank of England, the beating heart of the UK’s economy.
 Learn about the role of the bank and why its work is vital for the health of our economy from a member of staff.

 Later, have the chance to hear directly from a start-up on their journey.
 The speaker will talk through their experience of what it was like setting up a company, the challenges and benefits and what skills are needed to thrive in a start-up environment.
 Then, you will have the chance to engage in a Q&A with them.

-After a day full of learning, spend some time browsing the food stalls from all over the world in the Southbank Market, and pick out a new cuisine to try!
+After a day full of learning, spend some time browsing the food stalls from all over the world in the South Bank Market, and pick out a new cuisine to try!

 Day 3: Customer profiling workshop

 Explore the Museum of Brands where you can learn more about marketing and how consumer society has evolved.
 Then, engage in a curated workshop on customer profiling.
-Working on an item from the Museum collection, you will produce an in-depth profile of a typical and an alternative customer.
+Working on an item from the museum collection, you will produce an in-depth profile of a typical and an alternative customer.

-Later, take part in a half-day training of your presentation and public speaking skills.
+Later, take part in a half-day of training on your presentation and public speaking skills.
 Those skills are crucial to succeed in business, and you’ll have fun honing them!

 Day 4: London Stock Exchange

-Finish your tour with some people-watching in Leicester Square and Piccadilly Circus, where the city lights never go out!
+Finish your tour with some people-watching in Leicester Square and Piccadilly Circus, where the city lights never go out.

 Day 5: Day trip to Oxford

-Hop on board a coach to Oxford and pay a visit to the BMW factory where Mini cars are made.
+Hop on a coach to Oxford and pay a visit to the BMW factory where Mini cars are made.
 Learn about the production process and the delicate balance between automation and assembly staff in every station of the production line.

-Day 6: Tour of London Business School
+Day 6: London Business School

 Head to the London Business School and take a tour of the campus.
 You’ll be led by a Student Ambassador who will be happy to answer your questions about student life and the courses on offer.
-Plus, you’ll even have the chance to speak to a member of the Admission team, to find out what they look for in a candidate.
+Plus, you’ll even have the chance to speak to a member of the Admissions team, to find out what they look for in a candidate.

-Day 7: Pitch a start-up idea
+Day 7: Pitch your start-up idea

 Then, take part in a final reflection session and trip debriefing.
 Afterwards, head back to your accommodation and prepare for departure.
-Leave excited to apply what you have learned during your Learning Adventure, back at home!
+Leave excited to apply what you have learned during your Learning Adventure back at home!